The Renewal Center At VPFW

 What is ThermiVa?

 ThermiVa is a non-surgical radiofrequency treatment applied with a probe in an office setting over about a half hour.
 The radiofrequency improves collagen under the surface and ultimately often improves blood supply as well.
 Collagen is the material that provides support but also elasticity.
-For years, plastic surgeons used this radiofrequency to improve sagging skin of the face and neck.
-Over the last two years, Thermiva was adapted for use in the vulva and vagina.
+For years, plastic surgeons used this radiofrequency treatment to improve sagging skin of the face and neck.
+Over the last few years, ThermiVa was adapted for use in the vulva and vagina.

 Yes!
 You may consider ThermiVa if you or your OB/GYN notice the following: